Kwok Pui-lan: Academic life and career

 Kwok was born in Hong Kong to Chinese parents who practiced Chinese folk religion at home.
-She converted to Anglican Christianity, when she was a teenager.
+She converted to Anglican Christianity when she was a teenager.

-She started her B.A. at the Chinese University of Hong Kong, before moving on to do her BD and MTh at Southeast Asia Graduate School of Theology.
+Kwok started her B.A. at the Chinese University of Hong Kong, before moving on to do her BD and MTh at Southeast Asia Graduate School of Theology.
 She gained her Th.D. from Harvard Divinity School, finishing her doctoral dissertation on "Chinese Women and Christianity" in 1989, later published through Scholars Press.
 She is the author of twenty books, including Postcolonial Imagination and Feminist Theology (2005).
-She has published in the disciplines of feminist theology, postcolonial theology and biblical hermeneutics from her personal perspective of an Asian woman.
+She has published in the disciplines of feminist theology, postcolonial theology and biblical hermeneutics from her personal perspective as an Asian woman.

 From 1992 to 2017, Kwok was teaching at the Episcopal Divinity School in Cambridge, Massachusetts, and was appointed the William F. Cole Professor of Christian Theology and Spirituality.
-She has been employed at Candler School of Theology, first as a distinguished visiting professor of theology for the 2017–2018 and 2018–2019 academic years, then from spring 2020 as the Dean's Professor of Theology.
+She has been employed at Candler School of Theology, first as a distinguished visiting professor of theology for the 2017–2018 and 2018–2019 academic years, then from 2020 to 2024 as the Dean's Professor of Theology.
+She was then re-appointed to Episcopal Divinity School, to serve as a Distinguished Scholar from January 2025 to December 2026.

 In 2011, Kwok was elected president of the American Academy of Religion.
 She writes, "as leaders, we have to bring the tribe along.
 Those of us who are pioneers have the responsibility of opening the door a little wider for others to come."

 Kwok was a recipient of the 2021 Lambeth Awards, under the category Lanfranc Award for Education and Scholarship, "for outstanding leadership and contribution to Asian Feminist and Post-Colonial Theology rooted in an Anglican ecclesiology".